Provable Reward-Agnostic Preference-Based Reinforcement Learning: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We propose an efficient experimental design algorithm for RLHF.
+\begin{itemize} \item We propose an efficient experimental design algorithm for PbRL.
 Our algorithm is specifically designed for linear reward parametrization, which is commonly used in models such as the Bradley-Terry-Luce model, and can handle unknown transitions.
-This flexibility allows us to handle non-tabular transition models like low-rank MDPs \citep{agarwal2020flambe,uehara2021representation} and linear MDPs \citep{jin2020provably}.
+This flexibility allows us to handle non-tabular transition models like low-rank MDPs \citep{agarwal2020flambe} and linear MDPs \citep{jin2020provably}.
 To the best of the our knowledge, existing works with statistical guarantees cannot incorporate these models efficiently.
 Notably, our experimental design algorithm does not depend on any information of the reward and is reward-agnostic.
 Therefore, the collected trajectories can indeed be reused for learning many reward functions at the same time. \item Our key idea is to decouple the interaction with the environment and the collection of human feedback.
 This decoupling not only simplifies the process of obtaining human feedback in practice but also results in a significant reduction in the sample complexity associated with human feedback compared to existing works \citep{pacchiano2021dueling,chen2022human}.
 This improvement is particularly valuable as collecting human feedback is often a resource-intensive process. \item To circumvent the scaling with the maximum per-trajectory reward in the trajectory-based comparison setting, we further investigate preference-based RL with action-based comparison and propose a provably efficient algorithm for this setting.
-We show that in this case the sample complexity only scales with the bound of the advantage functions of the optimal policy, which can be much smaller than the maximum per-trajectory reward, a standard assumption used in the imitation learning literature \citep{ross2011reduction,agarwal2019reinforcement}. \end{itemize}
+We show that in this case the sample complexity only scales with the bound of the advantage functions of the optimal policy, which can be much smaller than the maximum per-trajectory reward \citep{ross2011reduction,agarwal2019reinforcement}. \end{itemize}